No One (Alicia Keys song): Critical reception

+Rankings

 "No One" was ranked at number three on Entertainment Weeklys recap of "The 10 Best Songs of 2007", while it was voted number 23 on The Village Voices 2007 Pazz & Jop critics' poll (tied with Modest Mouse's "Dashboard", R. Kelly's "I'm a Flirt" (Remix) featuring T.I. and T-Pain, and Avril Lavigne's "Girlfriend").
 Popjustice placed it at number 47 on their list of "The Greatest Singles of 2007".
 In November 2012, Complex placed it at number one on their list of "The 25 Best Alicia Keys Songs", commenting that the "production was supreme, her vocals were at their strongest, and beyond technical merit".

 In November 2012, The Grio ranked it at number four on their list of "Alicia Keys' 15 Greatest Songs".
 BET included the song at number two on its list of "The 25 Best Alicia Keys Songs", because "Alicia's soaring, power-packed alto contrast[s] beautifully with the soft piano cascades to create an undeniable anthem".
 PopCrush placed it at number two on its list of "Top 10 Alicia Keys Songs".
+In August 2025, the song was ranked at number 41 on Billboards list of Top R&B/Rap Songs of the 21st Century.